Alpha-Directorate/AlphaSSS/README.md

 We develop **self-governing** social space.
 It's the vision of online nation with its own government, micro-economy and strategic action fields.

 `2`
 We develop **anonymous** system.
-Anonymity means liberty and freedom.
-Anonymity is not criminal, but the right guaranteed to all the people.
+Anonymity implies no criminality, but the right protected by the Constitution.
+Anonymity is liberty, freedom.

 `3`
 We develop **bitcoin** integration.
 We believe the cryptocurrency is the future of our online nation micro-economy.
 Donations are voluntary.